Trump hails 'nice victory' on trade as EU whisky, wine makers left reeling

-LONDON/WASHINGTON (Reuters) - President Donald Trump hailed a “nice victory” on Thursday after the United States got the green light to place tariffs on European Union goods in a row over EU aircraft subsidies.
+LONDON/WASHINGTON (Reuters) - President Donald Trump hailed a “nice victory” on Thursday after the United States got the green light to place tariffs on European Union goods in a dispute over EU aircraft subsidies.

 But Wednesday’s decision by the World Trade Organization (WTO) left Scottish whisky makers, Spanish winemakers and French cheesemakers fuming as the U.S. tariffs targeted products from countries in the Airbus (AIR.PA) consortium.

-Engineers in Germany worried that the row over subsidies granted to the European planemaker was leading to “a table tennis match” over transatlantic tariffs, and France warned of retaliation by the EU.
+Engineers in Germany worried that the dispute over subsidies granted to the European planemaker was leading to “a table tennis match” over trans-Atlantic tariffs, and France and Germany signaled retaliatory moves by the EU.

 The WTO decision gave the United States the go-ahead to impose tariffs on $7.5 billion worth of EU goods annually in the long-running case.
+The global trade watchdog will hold a special meeting of its Dispute Settlement Body on Oct.
+14 to formally adopt the decision.

-The dispute darkens the global economic outlook, which already has the cloud of the U.S.-China trade dispute hanging over it.
+The dispute darkens a global economic outlook that has already been dimmed by a U.S.-China trade war now in its second year.
 Washington and Beijing have imposed tariffs on each other’s goods worth hundreds of billions of dollars.

-Trump said on Twitter the EU “has for many years treated the USA very badly on Trade due to Tariffs, Trade Barriers, and more.
+Trump wrote on Twitter the EU “has for many years treated the USA very badly on Trade due to Tariffs, Trade Barriers, and more.
 This case going on for years, a nice victory!”

-Washington said that, after 15 years of litigation, it would impose 10% tariffs on Airbus planes, a move that could hurt orders by U.S. airlines, and 25% duties on French wine, Scotch and Irish whiskies, and cheese from across the continent.
+Washington said that, after 15 years of litigation, it would impose 10% tariffs on Airbus planes, a move that could hurt orders by U.S. airlines, and 25% duties on French wine, Scotch and Irish whiskies, and cheese from across the Continent.

+The size and scope of the tariffs were reduced considerably from a $25 billion list floated by Washington this year that included helicopters, major aircraft components, seafood and luxury goods.

+The U.S. Trade Representative’s office said it would continually re-evaluate the tariffs based on its discussions with the EU, but could increase the tariffs “at any time, or change the products affected.”

+“There’s going to be no tit-for-tat retaliation,” Navarro said.
+“Under the rules of the WTO, which we’re complying with here, we get to do this and they should not do anything back.”

+But French Finance Minister Bruno Le Maire said preparations were under way in Europe to react with sanctions.

-“If the American administration rejects the hand that has been held out by France and the European Union, we are preparing ourselves to react with sanctions,” French Finance Minister Bruno Le Maire said.
+“If the American administration rejects the hand that has been held out by France and the European Union, we are preparing ourselves to react with sanctions,” he said. .

+His German counterpart, Olaf Scholz, told the mass-circulation Bild newspaper the past few months had shown that trade conflicts helped no one, adding, “Therefore we will react to the new situation in a determined but considered way.”

 Britain said it was seeking confirmation from the WTO that it had complied with the organization’s rulings and should not face tariffs.
+U.S. tariffs on European goods have plunged the UK into a trade war between the United States and the EU just as it plans to leave the 28-nation bloc.

 The Scottish Whisky Association said jobs and investment were at risk from a 25% tariff on single malt.
 Scotch whisky exports to the United States, the industry’s biggest single market, were worth 1 billion pounds ($1.23 billion) last year.